How Long Does It Take to Get U.S. Citizenship After Applying?

 Each applicant is assigned a field office based on their ZIP code, and therefore each field office also receives a different number of applications that directly affects its processing speed compared with other offices.
 USCIS publishes the processing wait times at each field office and updates the figures once per month.

-The processing times are presented as a range between two numbers.
-For example, the processing time range for naturalization applications (Form N-400) at the Seattle, WA field office was 15 to 16.5 months, as of September 12, 2018.
-The first number reflects “the time it takes to complete 50% of cases (the median),” while the second number refers to the completion time for 93% of cases.
+The processing times are presented as a single number.
+For example, the processing time range for naturalization applications (Form N-400) at the Seattle, WA field office may be 15 months.
+The number reflects “the time it takes to complete 50% of cases the median,”